leyohla/C-Projects/README.md

 # C Language

-Documentation of some of the projects I have been creating using the C Language.
-In accordance to Harvard's CS50 course, I will also be documenting the source code produced by following along with the problem sets that have been recommended in the course.
+Documentation of the source code I have produced from various problem sets taken from courses such as CS50 from Harvard, Dartmouth's C Programming: Language Foundations, as well as my own personal project ideas.